altunenes/scramblery/README.md

 A simple tool to scramble your images or only faces from images or videos.
 You can find the online demo in javascript [here](https://altunenes.github.io/scramblery/scramblerydemo.html).
 For more information, please visit the [documentation](https://altunenes.github.io/scramblery/).

+Note: The Javascript demo doesn't have a face detection algorithm and it's designed to be applied to a single image.
+If you want to do this for multiple imagees you should use Python.

 #### Purpose of Package
  The purpose of this package is the creating scrambled images from images or videos.
 User can either scramble the whole image or only facial area.